jdoubleu/pkigen-wildcard/README.md

 # PKI Generator for Wildcard Certificates
-Bash scripts for generating a PKI including a CA, Intermediate and leaf certificate.
+Bash scripts for generating a PKI including a CA and leaf certificate.

 The leaf certificate will be a wildcard certificate.